The Noether inequality for algebraic threefolds (With an Appendix by J\'{a}nos Koll\'{a}r): Some properties of a pencil of surfaces over a curve

 \section{\bf Some properties of a pencil of surfaces over a curve}

 First we establish a geometric inequality, on a pencil of surfaces over a curve, which is inspired by the idea in proving \cite[Lemma 4.2]{CJ17}.
+Historically, similar ideas using the connectedness of the locus of log canonical singularities to bound singularities and multiplicities have been used in the study of Fano varieties (see \cite{Chel99} for example), so it is interesting to see that in our situation, we may also apply this idea to the study of varieties of general type.

 \begin{prop} Let $X$ be a minimal projective $3$-fold of general type.
 Assume that there exists a resolution $\pi:W\to X$ such that $W$ admits a fibration structure $f: W\to \Gamma$ onto a smooth curve $\Gamma$.
 Denote by $F$ a general fiber of $f$ and $F_0$ the minimal model of $F$.
-Assume that \begin{enumerate} \item there exists a $\pi$-exceptional prime divisor $E_0$ on $W$ such that $(\pi^*(K_X)|_F\cdot E_0|_F)>0$, and \item $\pi^*(K_X)\sim_\bQ bF+D$ for some rational number $b>0$ and an effective $\bQ$-divisor $D$ on $W$. \end{enumerate} Then $b\leq \frac{2}{\glct(F_0)}.$ Moreover, this inequality is strict if $b>2K^2_{F_0}$ \end{prop} \begin{proof} Note that, according to the projection formula, the assumptions in the theorem still hold if we replace $W$ with any higher birational model over $W$ and replace $E_0$ with its proper transform.
-Take $g:W_0\to \Gamma$ to be a relative minimal model of $f: W\to \Gamma$, of which the general fiber is $F_0$.
+Assume that \begin{enumerate} \item there exists a $\pi$-exceptional prime divisor $E_0$ on $W$ such that $(\pi^*(K_X)|_F\cdot E_0|_F)>0$, and \item $\pi^*(K_X)\sim_\bQ bF+D$ for some rational number $b>0$ and an effective $\bQ$-divisor $D$ on $W$. \end{enumerate} Then $b\leq \frac{2}{\glct(F_0)}.$ Moreover, this inequality is strict if $b>2K^2_{F_0}$ \end{prop} \begin{proof} Note that, according to the projection formula, the assumptions in the proposition still hold if we replace $W$ with any higher birational model over $W$ (that is, a smooth variety $W'$ with a proper birational morphism $W'\to W$) and replace $E_0$ with its proper transform.
+Take $g:W_0\to \Gamma$ to be a relative minimal model of $f: W\to \Gamma$ (for the definition, see \cite[Definition 3.50]{KM}), of which the general fiber is $F_0$.
 Modulo a further birational modification, we may assume that $f$ factors through $g$ by a morphism $\zeta: W\to W_0$.
 We may write

 where $E_\pi$ is an effective $\pi$-exceptional $\bQ$-divisor.
 Being a minimal model of $W$, $X$ is also a minimal model of $W_0$ and we may write

 where $\hat{E}$ is an effective $\pi$-exceptional $\bQ$-divisor.